Motsamai Molefe

-Motsamai Molofe is a South African philosopher, one of the thinkers to have popularised African philosophy, and specifically Applied Ethics in context of Ubuntu philosophy.
-Molofe is Professor of Philosophy at the University of Fort Hare in Alice, Eastern Cape.
+Motsamai Molefe is a South African philosopher, one of the thinkers to have popularised African philosophy, and specifically Applied Ethics in context of Ubuntu philosophy.
+Molefe is Professor of Philosophy at the University of Fort Hare in Alice, Eastern Cape.

 Biography

-Motsamai Molofe obtained his Bachelor of Arts in Philosophy and Psychology at the University of Witwatersrand.
+Motsamai Molefe obtained his Bachelor of Arts in Philosophy and Psychology at the University of Witwatersrand.
 After graduating in 2006, he obtained his MA degree in Development Studies from University of Witwatersrand, and he received his PhD in Philosophy from the University of Johannesburg in South Africa.

 He was Lecturer in Ethics at University of KwaZulu-Natal and Senior Lecturer at University of Witwatersrand.

-Motsamai Molofe is Director and Founding Member of African Political Theory Association (APTA).
+Motsamai Molefe is Director and Founding Member of African Political Theory Association (APTA).

 Molefe is a Senior Researcher at the Centre for Leadership Ethics in Africa (CLEA), at the University of Fort Hare, South Africa.

 Philosophical thought

 Molefe published three main books.
 The first, An African Philosophy of Personhood, Morality, and Politics, focused on moral and political issues of personhood.
 The second, African Personhood and Applied Ethics, addressed the question of nature of personhood in African perspective.
 The third, An African Ethics of Personhood and Bioethics: A Reflection on Abortion and Euthanasia, focused on the issue of bioethics.